uklibraries/findingaid/README.md

     tar zxf xml.tar.gz
     ```

+7. Create the cache directory.
+This must be writeable by your web server.

+    ```shell
+    mkdir public/cache
+    chown apache:apache public/cache # or appropriate similar command
+    ````

-7. Connect the public directory to your website.
+8. Connect the public directory to your website.
 For example, if your
 website uses `/var/www/html` as its document root and permits symlinks, then
 the following commands should make the finding aid viewer accessible.
 Some
 commands might require you to become root.